minhbui27/minhbui27/README.md

 👋 Hi, I’m Minh
 - I'm currently studying Computer Engineering at UCSB.
 - I'm interested in all things robotics and cars.
 In my free time I like work on my car, and I'm making plans to create a full sized BB8 droid from Star Wars.
-- When I'm unable to work on mechanical/electrical things, I'm learning full stack development.
+- When I'm unable to work on mechanical/electrical things, I'm learning web development.
 My current stack I'm using for my portfolio project (check out my github repo) includes ReactJS + Astro (currently in migration from CRA).
 I'm also a neovim enjoyer.

 ### Tools and languages:
 <div>